22 Absolute Best Toronto Restaurants To Dine At In 2023 (+ What To Order)

 4. PAI

 Named after Northern Thailand’s village where the owner couple met, PAI is for Thai food aficionados looking for yummy traditional curries, Pad Thai, and other staples from the cuisine.
-At PAI, you can indulge in authentic Thai foods in a warm and inviting atmosphere.

 P.S. expect a wait during regular lunch and dinner hours, but it’s well worth it!